Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Stable hierarchy paths

 \subsection{Narrow pairs}

-In this subsection first we introduce the notion of an \textit{A-narrow} pair of makings or laminations.
-Then we will show that any hierarchy path between a narrow pair and the $\Sigma_{\epsilon}-$hull ($\epsilon>0$ is sufficiently large) of the pair have finite Hausdorff distance depending only on $A$ and $\epsilon$.
+In this subsection first we introduce the notion of an {\it A-narrow} pair of partial makings or laminations.
+Then we will show that any hierarchy path between a narrow pair and the $\Sigma_{\epsilon}-$hull of the pair ($\epsilon$ is sufficiently large) have finite Hausdorff distance depending only on $A$ and $\epsilon$.

-\begin{definition}(Large subsurface) A connected essential subsurface $Z \subseteq S$ is called large if any connected component of $S\backslash Z$ is either an annulus or a three holed sphere. \end{definition} \begin{remark} If $Z$ is not connected or $S\backslash Z$ has connected components other than annuli and three holed spheres then $Z$ is not a large subsurface. \end{remark}
+\begin{definition}\textnormal{ (Large subsurface)} An essential subsurface $Z \subseteq S$ is called large if any connected component of $S\backslash Z$ is either an annulus or a three holed sphere. \end{definition}